syncthing/syncthing/README.md

 ## Goals

 Syncthing is a **continuous file synchronization program**.
-It synchronizes files between two or more computers.
+It synchronizes files between two (or more) computers.
 We strive to fulfill the goals below.
 The goals are listed in order of importance, the most important one being the first.
-This is the summary version of the goal list - for more commentary, see the full [Goals document][13].
+This is the summary version of the goal list &mdash; for more commentary, see the full [Goals document][13].

 Syncthing should be:

-1. **Safe From Data Loss**
+1. **Safe from Data Loss**

    Protecting the user's data is paramount.
 We take every reasonable precaution to avoid corrupting the user's files.

-2. **Secure Against Attackers**
+2. **Secure against Attackers**

    Again, protecting the user's data is paramount.
-Regardless of our other goals we must never allow the user's data to be susceptible to eavesdropping or modification by unauthorized parties.
+   Regardless of our other goals, we must never allow the user's data to be susceptible to eavesdropping or modification, by unauthorized parties.

 3. **Easy to Use**

-   Syncthing should be approachable, understandable and inclusive.
+   Syncthing should be approachable, understandable, and inclusive.

 4. **Automatic**